-Further consultation with governors, staff, families and pupils will be carried out when the policy is reviewed, which is scheduled to happen every 3 years.
+Further consultation with governors, staff, families and pupils will be carried out annually when the policy is reviewed.

 3. Involving the Whole School Community

 3.1.
 Working with staff

 Teaching Relationships Education can be very rewarding, but we understand that, in order to feel confident, staff need opportunities to develop their own knowledge, skills and attitudes.
 We recognise that all adults have different personal beliefs and attitudes, but that all teachers must understand and comply with their duties connected with safeguarding, equality and inclusion.